rwieruch/the-road-to-react-with-firebase/manuscript/chapter8.md

 export default rootStore;
 ~~~~~~~~

 The MobX setup is done.
 Now, you can connect your state layer with your view layer.
 All the MobX stores can be provided to the component hierarchy by using MobX's bridging Provider component.
+It's not the Provider component you have created before on your own by using React's context API, but this time a Provider component from a MobX library passing down the all stores instead of the authenticated user.
+The stores (e.g. user store) will keep track of the authenticated user for you.
 We will use an object spread operator here to pass all combined stores to the Provider component.
 Keep in mind that this way the root store isn't available in the component hierarchy, but only the combined stores.
 That's sufficient for the tutorial, but if you want to have access to the root store as well, you need to pass it to the Provider component too.

 {title="src/index.js",lang=javascript}
 ~~~~~~~~